adkay28/property-rental-platform/README.md

 > Work in Progress

-A full-stack web application that allows users to view, create, edit, and delete property rental listings.
+A full-stack web application that allows users to view, create, edit, and delete property rental listings, with support for user-generated reviews.

 ## Tech Stack

 * **Backend:** Node.js, Express.js
 * **Database:** MongoDB, Mongoose
-* **Validation:** Joi(Server-side)
+* **Validation:** Joi (Server-side)
-* **Frontend:** EJS(Embedded JavaScript), HTML5, Bootstrap
+* **Frontend:** EJS (Embedded JavaScript), HTML5, Bootstrap
 * **Routing:** RESTful API architecture

 ## Current Features

 ### Key Features
-* **View Listings:** Search the full database of rental properties with pictures, descriptions and pricing.
-* **Detailed Views:** Click on individual properties to see their detailed information.
-* **Create:** Add new properties to the database using an interactive form.
-* **Update:** Edit existing property details dynamically.
-* **Delete:** Remove properties from the database completely.
+* **Listings Management:** View, create, update, and delete property listings with image support.
+* **Reviews System:** Users can submit ratings and reviews for any listing.
+* **Cascading Deletes:** When a property listing is deleted, the server deletes all associated reviews.
+* **One-to-Many Relationships:** Used Mongoose ObjectId references to link reviews directly to the specific listings.

-### Security & Reliability
+### Security
-* **Client-Side Validation:** Form inputs are validated on the browser with Bootstrap’s custom validation styles to ensure required data is present before submitting.
+* **Client-Side Validation:** Form inputs are validated in the browser using Bootstrap’s custom validation styles.
-* **Server-Side Validation:**  Any incoming HTTP request is validated with Joi before it reaches the database.
+* **Server-Side Validation:** All incoming HTTP requests are validated using Joi schemas.
-* **Asynchronous Error Handling:** Wrap all database operations with wrapAsync to ensure the server does not crash.
+* **Asynchronous Safety:** Used `wrapAsync` globally to manage errors in asynchronous database operations.
-* **Custom Error Routing:** Send the users a custom styled error page for both database errors and invalid route requests.
+* **Custom Error Routing:** Error handler serves EJS error pages for database failures or invalid route requests.